Last reviewed: September 29, 2022

 The importance of choice

-The characteristics of medical abortion and D&E vary widely; in settings where both abortion methods are available and a woman is a candidate for either, she should be offered a choice of abortion method.
-For women, the choice of abortion procedure is an intensely personal one (Kerns et al., 2018)—some women prefer the speed and predictability of D&E, while others prefer a more “labor-like” process with an intact fetus (Kelly et al., 2010; Kerns et al., 2012).
-Acceptability and satisfaction with the abortion process is highest when women can choose to receive their preferred method (Kapp & Lohr, 2020).
-Both randomized trials referenced above (Kelly et al., 2010; Grimes et al., 2004) had difficulty with recruitment due to women’s strong preferences for one method-generally D&E-over the other.
-In the most recent of these studies, 100% of those randomized to D&E reported they would choose it again compared with only 53% of those randomized to medical abortion (Kelly et al., 2010).To choose the abortion procedure that best facilitates their coping, women need adequate information regarding the two abortion methods and the ability to make their decision autonomously (Kerns et al., 2018).
+The characteristics of medical abortion and D&E vary widely; in settings where both abortion methods are available and a person is a candidate for either, they should be offered a choice of abortion method.
+For women, the choice of abortion procedure is an intensely personal one (Kerns et al., 2018)—some prefer the speed and predictability of D&E, while others prefer a more “labor-like” process with an intact fetus (Kelly et al., 2010; Kerns et al., 2012).
+Acceptability and satisfaction with the abortion process is highest when each individual can choose to receive their preferred method (Kapp & Lohr, 2020).
+Both randomized trials referenced above (Kelly et al., 2010; Grimes et al., 2004) had difficulty with recruitment due to participant’s strong preferences for one method-generally D&E-over the other.
+In the most recent of these studies, 100% of those randomized to D&E reported they would choose it again compared with only 53% of those randomized to medical abortion (Kelly et al., 2010).To choose the abortion procedure that best facilitates their coping, people need adequate information regarding the two abortion methods and the ability to make their decision autonomously (Kerns et al., 2018).

 Autry, A. M., Hayes, E. C., Jacobson, G. F., & Kirby, R. S. (2002).
 A comparison of medical induction and dilation and evacuation for second-trimester abortion.
 American Journal of Obstetrics & Gynecology, 187(2), 393-397.

 Bryant, A. G., Grimes, D. A., Garrett, J. M., & Stuart, G. S. (2011).
 Second-trimester abortion for fetal anomalies or fetal death: Labor induction compared with dilation and evacuation.
 Obstetrics & Gynecology, 117(4), 788-792.